Morrey's conjecture: rank-one convexity implies quasi-convexity for two-dimensional, two-component maps: Abstract

 \section{Abstract}

-We prove that, for two-component maps, rank-one convexity is equivalent to quasiconvexity.
-The essential tool for the proof is a fixed-point argument for a suitable set-valued map going from one component to the other and preserving decomposition directions in the $(H_n)$-condition formalism; the existence of a fixed point ensures that, in addition to keeping decomposition directions, joint volume fractions are preserved as well.
-When maps have more than two components, then fixed points exist for every combination of two components, but they do not match in general.
+We prove that for two-component maps in dimension two, rank-one convexity is equivalent to quasiconvexity.
+The essential tool for the proof is a fixed-point argument for a suitable set-valued map going from one component to the other that preserves decomposition directions within the $(H_n)$-condition formalism.
+The existence of a fixed point ensures that, in addition to keeping decomposition directions, joint volume fractions are respected as well, leading to the fundamental fact that every two-dimensional, two-component gradient can be reached by lamination.
+When maps have more than two components, fixed points exist for every combination of two components, but they do not match in general.
+Higher dimension would require further insight on how to organize and deal with triangulations for piece-wise affine maps.